Thursday, 19 July 2018

 As we got towards the pass which would get us in the right valley the heavens really started to open and our energy ran out.
 We had been walking straight uphill for five hours and we were exhausted.
 Since we had not reached our intended destination a camp site slightly sheltered by a lip was selected and the guys put the tent up.
 When I say guys we had three people with us our guide Paul, a donkey man who looked after the two donkeys (carrying the tent and cooking) equipment and another guy with a horse.
 We were a bit puzzled about why we needed a horse but would find out later.
 We had dinner in the tent and then went to sleep with the rain lashing hard against the tent.

-(Camp site 1, Sangay National Park, Chimborazo, Ecuador)
+Camp site 2, Sangay National Park, Canar, Ecuador

 It was not a particularly good night.
 Given the last minute nature of our camp site our tent was pitched at quite an angle so we spent most of the night rolling into each other.
 We got up and had some breakfast and then set off.
 This was to be a much better day, first we had to climb up to a ridge and then we walked along it getting savaged by the wind.
 After three hours we got to Tres Cruces and had an early lunch in a sheltered spot overlooking the lake.